 - 2 pitted medjool dates (more if you want it sweeter!)

 - 1 teaspoon maca powder

 - Himalayan sea salt to taste

 - Blend all ingredients in a blender.
-Serve cold, or, if it’s chilly where you are, warm it up in a pot and enjoy!
+Serve cold, or, if it’s chilly where you are, warm it up.